CalamityAdam/iot/course/readings/dev-setup.md

 ### Atom
 This one is super easy.
 Go to [atom.io](http://www.atom.io), then download and install Atom.

-Make sure to install the shell commands by opening Atom and going to Atom > Install Shell commands.
-This allows you to easily open files in atom from the Terminal using the `atom` command followed by a file or directory (on Linux, you may have to open the Command Palette using `Ctrl+Shift+P` and search for `Window: Install Shell Commands`)

 To verify that the shell commands were installed correctly, run `which atom` in your terminal.
-If you see `/usr/bin/atom` or something similar, the installation was a success.
+If `atom` is not a recognized command, open the Atom editor and go to Atom > Install Shell commands (on Linux, you may have to open the Command Palette using `Ctrl+Shift+P` and search for `Window: Install Shell Commands`).
+This allows you to easily open files in atom from the Terminal using the `atom` command followed by a file or directory.

 ## Phase 1: Ruby